Russian strikes on hospitals during the Russian invasion of Ukraine: Notable events

 A deadly attack occurred on the first day of the war, February 24, 2022, at the Central City Hospital in Vuhledar when a Russian ballistic missile full of cluster munitions fell just outside of the hospital, killing four and injuring ten.

 The most widely covered attack was the bombing of the Mariupol maternity hospital.

 On 23 November 2022, Russian missile strikes destroyed a maternity ward in Ukraine's Zaporizhzhia region, in the town of Vilnyansk, killing a newborn baby.

 On July 8, 2024, Russian cruise missiles attacked children's hospitals in Kyiv and Dnipro.

+Analysis

+The World Health Organization (WHO) reported that Ukraine accounted for 42% of all worldwide attacks on health care facilities in 2025.